As you might have heard, there is a severe shortage of shipping containers worldwide. Japan is not an exception.

 *As of 4th week of June, 2021, there is the average of 3 to 8 day wait

 before vessels can access to a berth/terminal at Los Angeles port to unload.

 Many exporters worldwide are losing business opportunities because not enough containers are available and, therefore, the exporters are unable to ship their goods.
 If you access articles about this container crisis, they will tell you that it was triggered by a shortage of empty containers, a sudden increase of exports from China, and an imbalance between shipping from China to North America versus shipping from North America to China.

 As far as shipping from Japan is concerned, there was no particular delay of departure in December or early January; however, very recently there have started to days-long delays.
 Most ships are arriving in Japan one to two weeks behind schedule.

-Although the situation may get a little better two months from now, there will likely be a delay in the departure/arrival of ships.
+Although the situation may get a little better several months from now, there will likely be a delay in the departure/arrival of ships.
 This area includes North America, Australia/New Zealand, Asia, and Europe.

 Now the severe shortage of full containers has started affecting the availability of space for consolidations from Japan.

 Because of the shortage of full containers, exporters that would otherwise ship in full containers are starting to use the services of consolidation services (share-the-container services offered by consolidators).
 This caused another problem—a severe shortage of space in consolidation containers.
 Exporters that would otherwise ship in full containers have a large number of shipments and take up much space; therefore, the impact is serious.
 Depending on the origin port and the destination, there will be no space available in containers for over six weeks.
 It is recommended that you book early.

 Also, the sea freight charges for consolidation cargo to most destinations have doubled or tripled.